jakeledoux/lastresort/readme.md

 ## How can I install this?

-You can find the extenion [here on the Chrome Web Store](https://chrome.google.com/webstore/detail/last-resort/afpofkgganekekgfenmgciebodcbkomh).
+You can find the extenion [here on the Chrome Web Store](https://chrome.google.com/webstore/detail/last-resort/afpofkgganekekgfenmgciebodcbkomh), or [here if you prefer Firefox](https://addons.mozilla.org/en-US/firefox/addon/last-resort/).
 It's unlisted for now, and will remain that way until v1.0.
 If you have problems, please create an issue here instead of leaving a negative review.
 It's in beta, so bugs and odd behaviour should be expected.

 ## Why does it exist?